Our Little Black Book Series features publications written by youth for youth.

 Born in the Hood, Raised on the Block.
 Stories from the Streets was launched on November 30, 2017.
 The book gives insight into the lives, experiences and impact of youth growing up in social housing.
 Young people from across the City of Toronto provided real life stories, interviews, poems and artwork to create a book that depicts the harsh realities faced by many youth living in social housing.

 Born in the Hood, Raised on the Block.
-Stories from the Streets is available online at Discovery Publishing.
+Stories from the Streets is currently out of print.